Showing posts with label pizza. Show all posts

 House Special Pizza

 We stopped at Mellow Mushroom for dinner.
-Ava ordered a small cheese pizza and hubby and I split a House Special pizza and we ordered three drinks.
+Ava ordered a small cheese pizza, and Hubby and I split a House Special pizza; we also ordered three drinks.

-While we were eating at Mellow Mushroom we saw Santa Clause riding a Harley on the roundabout in Franklin through the large windows.
+While we were eating at Mellow Mushroom, we saw Santa Claus riding a Harley on the roundabout in Franklin through the large windows.

-Santa Clause on Harley (looking through the window)
+Santa Claus on Harley (looking through the window)

-Ava & Granny sitting in front of a very tall Christmas tree.
+Ava & Granny are sitting in front of a very tall Christmas tree.

-Ava and I walked over to the window she waved at Santa Clause and He waved back and pointed at her.
-We finished eating and I took pictures of Ava and the statues at Mellow Mushroom.
+Ava and I walked over to the window.
+She waved at Santa Claus, and he waved back, pointing at her.
+We finished eating, and I took pictures of Ava and the statues at Mellow Mushroom.

-We walked back to our car by that time Santa Clause was coming back down the road.
-He stopped and I got a few pictures with Ava and Santa.
+We walked back to our car, and by that time, Santa Claus was coming back down the road.
+He stopped, and I got a few pictures with Ava and Santa.

-Ava had to hug Santa and he hugged her back.
-She said he was the real Santa Clause and she sang Christmas Songs most of the way home.
+Ava had to hug Santa, and he hugged her back.
+She said he was the honest Santa Claus, and she sang Christmas Songs most of the way home.

 Sunday, July 9, 2017